-Not all topics regarding microbial community analysis will be covered nor all potential software resources (Qiime will not be covered) as there are just too many.
+Not all topics regarding microbial community analysis will be covered nor all potential software resources (Qiime or Mothur will not be covered) as there are just too many.
 We will present a rich collection of lectures and hands-on sessions, covering both theory and tools.
 All analysis will be performed using the Linux command line.
 Exercises will offer you the chance to explore software and protocols for high throughput microbial community data analysis.Command-line exercises will be run on the Genome Center Compute Cluster, which will be available to you for a week after the workshop, so you can continue to practice these skills.
-We will also hold a follow-up Q&A session on Friday, Sept.
-15.
+We will also hold a follow-up Q&A session a week or two after the workshop.

 Who should attend? … Prior workshop participants have included faculty, post docs, grad students, staff, and industry researchers.

 What are the prerequisites? … It is recommended that participants have basic familiarity with the Linux/Unix (or Mac) command line, as well as familiarity with general biological concepts and an enthusiasm for learning about microbial data analysis!

 What do I need to bring? … You will need to bring your own laptop to use, have a recent version of Java installed, and an application that will allow you to ssh into a server (e.g. Putty for windows, or iTerm for Apple) as well as the ability to connect to the internet via wifi.
 Computational exercises will be performed on a remote server.
 We can help with setup early on in the workshop.
 If your department does not allow you to install software on the laptop you’ll be bringing, please contact us ahead of time.